Pierre Poilievre: 2022 leadership election

-Opposition leader (2022–present)
+Leader of the Conservative Party (2022–present)

+44th Parliament

 On September 12, Poilievre gave his first speech to his caucus as leader.
-The following day on September 13, Poilievre unveiled his House of Commons leadership team with nine members, including deputy leaders Melissa Lantsman and Tim Uppal.
+The following day on September 13, he unveiled his House of Commons leadership team with nine members, including new deputy leaders Melissa Lantsman and Tim Uppal.

-On October 6, it was reported that between 2018 and 2022, Poilievre's team-managed YouTube channel posted hundreds of videos with a hidden tag labeled "MGTOW", referencing the misogynistic online community.
-Poilievre condemned MGTOW, said he was unaware of the tags, and had his team immediately remove the tags.

 On October 12, Poilievre unveiled a 71-member shadow cabinet, including former leadership rivals Leslyn Lewis and Scott Aitchison.

-Poilievre and his Conservatives put forward a motion in November to audit federal COVID-19 spending including the ArriveCAN app which had been criticized.
+In October 2022, the Conservatives under Poilievre voted in favour of the Liberal government's Bill C-30 (which doubled the goods and services tax rebate) but voted against Bill C-31 (which introduced a public dental care program for children under 12 in low income families and a one-time allowance worth $500 for low-income renters), citing concerns that the level of spending in the latter bill's measures would increase inflation.
+In November 2022, Poilievre and the Conservatives put forward a motion to audit federal COVID-19 spending, including the ArriveCAN app.
 The motion passed resulting in an audit of the federal government's spending.
 The auditor found that "overpayments of $4.6 billion were made to ineligible individuals" and "at least $27.4 billion in payments to individuals and employers" to be further investigated.
 In December, Liberal MPs criticized the audit for being done for partisan reasons and "political games" while Conservative MPs defended the independence of the auditor.

 In January 2023, Poilievre called for a parliamentary probe into the Liberal government's relationship with McKinsey & Company due to a report showing value of federal contracts increased from $2.2 million to $66 million after the Liberals formed government.
+On June 19, 2023, Poilievre and his caucus voted in support of the Liberal government's legislation for long term funding to a Canada-wide early learning and child-care system.